-Baby’s bath essentials and how to give a bath when you have a small bathroom space
+How to bathe your newborn when you have a small bathroom space

 1. Where are you going to place the bathtub while bathing your baby?

-2. How stable is the bathtub which you are considering to purchase?
+2. How stable is the bathtub that you like?

 2. A Pail of water

-If you have enough or less space, figure out how you are going to have water ready at the right temperature.
-You don’t need a very big sized pail.
-Babies are small anyway, you don’t need too much water.
+If you have less space, figure out how you are going to have water ready at the right temperature.
+You don’t need a huge-sized pail.
+Babies are small, and you don’t need too much water anyway.

 4. Non-fragrant Body wash

-Using a lavender bath wash at bedtime bath improves baby’s sleep at night.
+Not to mention, using a lavender baby bath wash at bedtime bath improves the baby’s sleep at night.

 5. Hooded towel

 You need a soft and absorbent hooded towel.
 Keep it handy during bath time.
 Once you take your baby out of the tub.
-Wrap her and dry thoroughly in the neck fold, arms, wrist, thighs, especially when she starts packing up on lbs.
+Wrap her and dry thoroughly in the neck folds, arms, wrist, and thighs, especially when she starts packing on pounds

 7. Moisturizer organic Coconut oil or any non-fragrant baby-safe lotion.